Apple and Cinnamon Curd is the equivalent of the cosiness of autumn stored in a jar.

 Some Variations

-- You can add fruits or even substitute apples with fruits like bananas, mangoes, berries, passion, etc. These additions/substitutions will definitely not disappoint you.
+- You can substitute apples with fruits like mangoes, berries or pear.

 - Make it extra lemony by adding lemon peels or more zest.